cds-snc/gcds-docs/src/en/components/date-modified/design.md

 - Only update the date modified when you make a significant content change.
 - Avoid updating for minor corrections, like typos, or small changes to the code.

-### Ensure consistent placement

-- Place the date modified component between the body, or main content, of the page and the footer.
-- Use the same placement of the date modified component across all web pages to make it findable.